-ACA is a nonprofit organization that preserves and provides access to the music from its vast catalog, with scores from 1905 to the present day.
-Musicians around the world discover works on composers.com.
-ACA also provides education and support for licensing independent classical music, including for online video or theatrical filmed performances, mechanical and streaming rights for recordings, and staged dramatic uses on behalf of its affiliated composers.
+ACA is a nonprofit organization curating and preserving a vast catalog of American music, with scores from 1905 to the present day.
+Musicians around the world discover works through composers.com and distributors ACA is working with worldwide.
+ACA provides education and support for the public, including licensing independent classical music for online video or theatrical filmed performances, mechanical and streaming rights for recordings, and staged dramatic uses on behalf of affiliated composers.

 - Composers join a collective publishing catalog, promoting their works to reach a wider audience, including a network of contemporary music distributors worldwide and the general public.